Hong Kong, southern China brace for powerful Typhoon Ragasa after it batters the Philippines

 Tens of millions of people could be impacted by the storm, which is expected to pass south of the major cities of Hong Kong, Macau, Shenzhen and Guangzhou, before making landfall again in mainland China’s Guangdong Province.

-Typhoon Ragasa hit the northern Philippines as the strongest storm on earth so far this year, after generating sustained winds of over 267 kph (165 mph), the equivalent of a Category 5 hurricane.
+Typhoon Ragasa hit the northern Philippines as the strongest storm on earth so far this year, after generating sustained winds of over 165 mph (267 kph), the equivalent of a Category 5 hurricane.

+The sheer size of the system churning its way through the South China Sea was captured from space by Japanese astronaut Kimiya Yui aboard the International Space Station.

-The storm, known in the Philippines as Nando, made landfall as a super typhoon over Panuitan Island, in the northern Cagayan province, on Monday, according to the country’s meteorological agency (PAGASA).
+Ragasa, known in the Philippines as Nando, made landfall as a super typhoon over Panuitan Island, in the northern Cagayan province, on Monday, damaging homes, cutting off roads, and triggering landslides.

 Authorities in China have activated emergency responses.
 Entire megacities in Guangdong, one of the world’s most populous regions, have been brought to a standstill ahead of the storm, with schools closed and work suspended, some businesses shut, and public transport halted.

-Guangzhou, a city of 18.6 million people, may issue its highest red alert on Tuesday, while in Shenzhen, home to about 17.5 million residents, officials were preparing to relocate 400,000 people from low-lying and coastal areas.
+Guangzhou, a city of 18.6 million people, is expected to issue its highest red alert later Tuesday, while in Shenzhen, home to about 17.5 million residents, work and businesses were shut down and officials were preparing to relocate 400,000 people from low-lying and coastal areas.

+The Hong Kong Observatory warned of the risk of “phenomenal” ocean swells and storm surges of up to 4 meters in some areas on Wednesday.

 Supermarket shelves were emptied in Hong Kong as residents stockpiled supplies in preparation, and video showed similar scenes in the southern Chinese cities of Zhuhai and Shenzhen.